mihirjagdaw/Contract-Monthly-Claim-System/README.md

 The **ABC Retail Manager’s Portal** is a cloud-based web application for managing core business operations.
 It provides a secure and centralized platform for handling **customers, products, purchases, and contracts**.

 Due to dropped resources, the code will fail to execute.
-Please watch the youtube videos to see how it once functioned.
+Please watch the youtube videos to see how the web app once functioned.

 🔗 **Live Website:** [https://st10449392.azurewebsites.net/](https://st10449392.azurewebsites.net/)